Control Flow & Decision Making

 }

 Add else to handle the case when the condition is FALSE.
-This creates two mutually exclusive paths.
+Now you have two paths - one for true, one for false.

 When you have multiple conditions to check, use an else-if ladder.
 Conditions are evaluated top-to-bottom; only the first true condition executes.